kdpsingh/TidyTable.jl/README.md

 [![Build Status](https://github.com/kdpsingh/TidyTable.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/kdpsingh/TidyTable.jl/actions/workflows/CI.yml?query=branch%3Amain)

 Welcome to the TidyTable.jl project.
-This is a project that wraps the {tidytable} package in R, which provides {tidyverse} bindings to the lightning-fast {data.table package}.
+This is a project that wraps the {tidytable} package in R, which provides {tidyverse} bindings to the lightning-fast {data.table} package.
 Unlike other DataFrames packages and meta-packages in Julia, this package allows you to provide syntax exactly as you would write it in tidyverse.

 More docs are coming soon.